FlavioSerra-afk/FoodBank-Manager/readme.txt

 First stable cut with readme polish and release checksums.

 == Changelog ==
+= 1.6.0 =
+* Added phase-1 conditional visibility builder for the registration editor with a help link to the template tag matrix.
+* Registration submissions now enforce visibility rules server-side and clean hidden uploads while the public form toggles fields without custom code.
+* Polished the preview modal and rule editor for accessibility with improved focus handling and status messaging.
 = 1.5.0 =
 * Registration editor toolbar inserts validated CF7 tags for each supported field type and preview responses return sanitized markup with modal nonces.
 * Front-end submissions clamp household size to template bounds, treat any checked consent value as affirmative, and enforce single sanitized uploads via WordPress APIs.